 I hit that place a few years ago, when writing literary lost a bit of its gloss.
 Around that time, I was offered the opportunity to write thrillers for adults working to improve their literacy skills.
 I’ve taught and edited many other writers as they worked on their own thrillers over the last two decades, so I was already very familiar with the form.
 But I went deeper into the thriller form as I wrote these hi-lo books and found myself falling in love with the structure.
 I talked to my agent about jumping into writing a full-on commercial thriller thinking she would likely talk me out of it, but she didn’t.
 She encouraged me to wade right in, found me a terrific, supportive editor at HarperCollins and The Almost Wife

 Diving into a new genre got me excited about my writing life again.
 As they say, variety is the spice of life.
 And I’m already incorporating what I’ve learned about writing thrillers into my upcoming literary projects, to boost the story, narrative drive.

-But what will readers who are familiar with my past literary work think of this domestic thriller?
-I guess we’ll find out in a couple of months, but maybe this new writing is not so different as all that.
+But what will readers who are familiar with my past literary work think of my domestic thrillers?
+So far the reception has been great and I've received many positive reviews.
+And maybe this new writing is not so different as all that.
 I’ve always written about the domestic, the darkness and drama (and thrills) found in our everyday lives.
 In The Almost Wife, you’ll still see the small town and rural settings, the family drama, and even the touch of magic realism that has characterized my past works.
 I’m exploring similar settings and subject matter because that’s what I’m interested in.
 Ultimately, in making a leap into a new genre we take our own interests and perspectives with us, and my guess is that we can also take at least some of our audience there as well, as we connect with a whole new readership.